 There are many benefits to walking to school!
 You are fortunate that you live in a community where your safety comes first.
-Our school is within walking distance from most homes in the Hamilton district, and there are sidewalks on the main roads for you and your child to use.
 When walking, keep the following in mind:

 - Crossing guards are present at the main intersections and in front of the school to help keep you safe.
 Cross the street by the crossing guard. - If there is a crosswalk, use it. - Before crossing, look left, right and left again to make sure the road is clear. - Do not cross the street between parked cars.